Bernard L. Schwartz: Foreign Policy

 In 2002, the Bernard L. Schwartz Senior Fellowship in Business and Foreign Policy was established at the Council on Foreign Relations with a gift from the Bernard and Irene Schwartz Foundation.
 The fellowship was created to focus on the global integration of financial markets and its implications for U.S. economic and foreign policy.
 Schwartz did not actually become a member of the Council on Foreign Relations until 2003, the following year.

 Personal life

-Schwartz was married to the former Irene Zanderer and lives in New York City; she died in 2014.
+Schwartz was married to the former Irene Zanderer and lived in New York City; she died in 2014.
 They had two daughters.
 He remarried to Denise Jansen.
-Schwartz was a member of the United Jewish Appeal Federations's real estate committee.
+Schwartz was a member of the United Jewish Appeal Federation's real estate committee.
 In 2002, he and his wife donated $5 million to Baruch College.

+Schwartz died at his home in Manhattan on March 12, 2024, at the age of 98.